dev-bittu/lotus-grammar/grammar/data_types_and_variables/arrays.md

 ### **Adding Items to an Array**

-Unlike lists, arrays in *b2* have a fixed size, meaning you cannot dynamically add elements to them after initialization.
+Unlike lists, arrays in *lotus* have a fixed size, meaning you cannot dynamically add elements to them after initialization.
 However, you can update or modify existing elements.

 ---